dataunions/dataunions/README.md

     1. this will automatically create [DataUnionSidechain](https://github.com/streamr-dev/data-union-solidity/blob/master/contracts/DataUnionSidechain.sol) via the bridge.
 The address of the sidechain contract is [predictable](#note-about-addresses).
 2. `addMembers()` on [DataUnionSidechain](https://github.com/streamr-dev/data-union-solidity/blob/master/contracts/DataUnionSidechain.sol)
 3. send tokens to DataUnionMainnet and call `sendTokensToBridge()`
-    1. this will "send" the tokens across the bridge the sidechain DataUnionSidechain using the token mediator contracts
+    1. this will "send" the tokens across the bridge to the sidechain DataUnionSidechain using the token mediator contracts
 4. `withdraw()` members on DataUnionSidechain
-    1. this will "send" the tokens across the bridge to mainnet to the members' addresses
+    1. this will "send" the tokens across the bridge to mainchain to the members' addresses

 # Overview of Components